APLMOOC/APLMOOC/docs/course/ch7/part4.md

       ∇
 ```

-The following three files are loaded in the current working directory (which can be obtained by the change directory ``]cd`` system command), the first of which should be the ideal case, and the other two are incorrectly formatted.
+The following three files are loaded in the current working directory (which can be obtained by the change directory ``]CD`` user command), the first of which should be the ideal case, and the other two are incorrectly formatted.

 ```
 good.csv          text.csv          short.csv